Yamini2001/DSA-Questions/README.md

 46.   **MergeKSortedList.java**: Merge all the linked-lists into one sorted linked-list and return it.
 47.   **RemoveElement.java**: Return the number of elements in nums that are not equal to val.
 48.   **PlusOne.java**: Increment the large integer by one and return the resulting array of digits.
+49.   **3ConsecutiveOdds.java**: Given an integer array arr, return true if there are three consecutive odd numbers in the array.
+Otherwise, return false.

 The steps of the insertion sort algorithm: